Arkapravo-Ghosh/Smart-Parking-System/README.md

 </div>

 # Description
 This is a Smart Parking System that has capabilities to dynamically detect the number of available parking slots in a parking lot based on a config file and show status of the slots through a website by using IR Sensors.
-The system is built using Raspberry Pi, NodeJS, ExpressJS, and ReactJS.
+The system is built using Raspberry Pi, Node JS, Express JS, and React JS.

 # Web UI